Mean-Motion Resonances With Interfering Density Waves: Interfering Density Waves and their Backreaction

 where $\mathcal{D}$ is defined as $[r d D/dr]_{r_L}$, $\alpha$ is $(2\pi G \sigma r/c^2)_{r_L}{\rm sgn}(k)$, $\beta$ is $(r/c)^2_{r_L} \mathcal{D}$ and $\Psi_{s,\ell,m}$ is the source term in the wave equation:

-Here we have selected out the relevant harmonics with azimuthal number $m$ and pattern frequency $\omega$ in Eq.~\eqref{eq:phis}.
-Near the mean-motion resonance, although the ``pattern frequency" of relevant density waves generated by object A and B are both $\omega$, the wave variables may differ by a phase offset $Q = m \lambda_A -(m-1)\lambda_B -\varpi_B$.
+Here we have selected out the relevant harmonics with azimuthal number $m$ and frequency $\omega$.
+Near the MMR, although the frequency of relevant density waves generated by object A and B are both $\omega$, the wave variables may differ by a phase offset $Q = m \lambda_A -(m-1)\lambda_B -\varpi_B$.
 If we use object B as the phase reference, there is an additional factor of $e^{-i Q}$ multiplying the right hand side of Eq.~\eqref{eq:ua}.
 In addition, near the Lindblad resonance Eq.\eqref{eq:tb} can be further written as

 where the window function $f(x)$ is chosen such that $f=1$ near the resonance location and $f(x)\rightarrow 0$ for $|x|\rightarrow \infty$ to eliminate oscillatory contributions far away.